renliangfeng/sail4j-iiq-idn/README.md

  		export IIQ_VERSION=8.3
  		export BASE_SOFTWARE_PATH=/Users/bruce.ren/Desktop/tools-install/iiq-install/base
 - Go to folder **sail4j-iiq-idn/mvn-install** to run the **install-iiq-jars.sh**, it takes a few minutes to install all the jar files.
+If you use Windows, you may run the PowerShell Script **install-iiq-jars.ps1**

 		./install-iiq-jars.sh